-Where Are They Now: The Cast of Jersey Shore
+Snooki's a Mom Again!
+Sammi's Engaged!
+Where Is the Cast of Jersey Shore Now?

 VINNY GUADAGNINO

 Guadagnino pursued an acting career following his time in Seaside Heights.
 He nabbed guest roles on The Hard Times of RJ Berger and 90210, and hosted his own MTV talk show, The Show with Vinny, in 2013.
 In 2016, the star and his mom, Paola Gaudagnino, embarked on a reality travel show called Vinny & Ma Eat America.
+Now, he’s starring with Pauly D on Double Shot at Love.

 RONNIE ORTIZ-MAGRO

-In 2014, Magro told PEOPLE that he and fellow cast member, on-and-off girlfriend Sammi "Sweetheart" Giancola, had ended things for good.
-He later joined the cast of the upcoming second season of Famously Single, where he met now-ex — and Khloé Kardashian's BFF — Malika Haqq.
-Magro now lives in Los Angeles, and says he still talks "to everybody from the show."
+In 2014, Magro told PEOPLE that he and fellow cast member, on-and-off girlfriend Sammi “Sweetheart” Giancola, had ended things for good.
+He later joined the cast of the upcoming second season of Famously Single, where he met now-ex — and Khloé Kardashian’s BFF — Malika Haqq.

+Most recently, the former reality star has been in the spotlight for the very public fights with his on-again, off-again, girlfriend, Jen Harley, with whom he shares infant daughter Ariana.

 DEENA CORTESE

-Cortese joined the Jersey Shore cast in the show's third season.
+Cortese joined the Jersey Shore cast in the show’s third season.
 She appeared on Couples Therapy in 2014 and in several episodes of Snooki & JWoww.
-In November 2016, she became engaged to boyfriend Chrisopher Buckner during a romantic getaway to Mexico.
-According to her Instagram, Cortese works as a dog trainer at The Green Leaf Pet Resort in New Jersey.
+In November 2016, she became engaged to boyfriend Christopher Buckner during a romantic getaway to Mexico.
+The two wed in 2017, and welcomed their first child, a boy, in January 2019.

 SAMMI 'SWEETHEART' GIANCOLA

 Giancola launched her clothing line, Sweetheart Styles, in 2013.
-In 2015, she began cohosting the podcast Just Sayin'.
-In March 2017, a handful of Giancola's former Jersey Shore costars came out for her 30th brithday bash in New York City.
+In 2015, she began cohosting the podcast Just Sayin’.
+In March 2017, a handful of Giancola’s former Jersey Shore costars came out for her 30th birthday bash in New York City.
+Though she’s not a part of the series reboot, she did attend Cortese’s baby shower, and the whole cast celebrated her when she announced her engagement to boyfriend Christian Biscardi in March 2019.